ibm-cloud-architecture/refarch-ml-ops/README.md

 ### ML Ops Starter Kit<a class="anchor" id="ml-ops-starter-kit">

 **ML Ops Starter Kit** is an End 2 End framework to help one get started with ML Operationalization.
 It right now uses components of Cloud Pak For Data.
-However, can be customised for other environment too.
+However, can be customised for any other Open Source of Propreitory Infrastructure too.

 ![](images/MlOpsStarterKit2.png)